North York Moors - Grosmont to Goathland to Lealhom (★★★★☆)

 When there hasn't been all that much rainfall, the waterfall can be little more than a gentle trickle, but it has been raining a lot recently, and so there is plenty of water coming down today.

-After spending a bit of time watching the waterfall, I track back and head back to the turn towards Goathland.
+But after spending a bit of time watching the waterfall, I track back and head back to the turn towards Goathland.
 From here, it is not a particularly long walk to Goathland, but it is quite a big climb up to the top.

 This path releases us at The Mallyan Spout Hotel, and here I have two different onward routes.
-In both cases I turn left at the road, and if dry take the quick right across the fields, else if wet like today continue on down the road into the village, before turning right at the split in the road.
+In both cases I turn left at the road, and if dry take the quick right across the fields, else if wet like today continue on down the road into the village - before turning right at the split in the road.
 On this wet-day route, I then head out along a minor track next to The Goathland Hotel.

 Note that for a shorter walk, you can continue on to the train station at Goathland, and pick up a later section of the walk from there.
 Or cut back more directly to rejoin the route here at Beck Hole (turning left just before the station).
 In both cases it is probably worth paying a visit to the station if you haven't been, as that is the done thing in Goathland.